 For more information on this and other educational opportunities offered by Avera Education & Staffing Solutions visit our website at www.averasolutions.org.

-Class cancellation must be made two weeks prior to the scheduled class.
-If not received full class fee will be charged.
+Class cancellation or rescheduling must be made two weeks prior to the scheduled class.
+Fees will be charged if cancellation/rescheduling is not made prior to the two week time frame.